kenpchess/PGNdbkp_master/README.md

   * Allows game export (all games or current game) to SQLite database file.

-  * Allows current game to be exported to a single-game PGN gamefile textfile.
+  * Allows the current game or a range of games to be exported to a PGN gamefile textfile.

   * Stockfish or UCI engine interaction.
 Allows chess engine to analyze moves or positions.
 The default engine location is updatable.